 In the poster we see Ted's back with both hands in front of him, out of view.
 Ted is in a pose that you might think he is urinating.
 The tagline for the poster says Ted is coming, again.
-I'm not offended by crass jokes, though I
+I'm not offended by crass jokes,

-inappropriate.
+I found it inappropriate.
 Some fans of the Ted movie obviously will also make the connection and not be offended, but what about young kids, women, teenage girls?
 I do not think this sort of advertising should be allowed in a public space.

-The Board noted that the image is directly related to the movie and that relevance of the image to the product or service advertised is relevant in determining whether the advertisement treats sex, sexuality or nudity with sensitivity to the relevant
+The Board noted that the image is directly related to the movie and that relevance of the image to the product or service advertised is relevant in determining whether the advertisement treats sex, sexuality or nudity with sensitivity to the

 The Board noted that it had previously considered an advertisement of a similar nature where Ted was seen urinating at a urinal.
-In that case the Board considered that most members of the community would find the advertisement to be lighthearted and
+In that case the Board considered that most members of the community would find the advertisement to be

-would recognise that the image is directly related to the movie being promoted.
+lighthearted and would recognise that the image is directly related to the movie being promoted.

 Consistent with the decision above the Board considered that members of the community who would likely watch the movie would be aware of the comical nature of the movie and the way the character Ted misbehaves.
-The Board noted that the movie is
+The Board noted that the

 Based on the above, the Board determined that the advertisement did not breach Section 2.4 of the Code.

 Belgravia Car Wash's own website and Facebook page.